The Xometry app works best with JavaScript enabled!

 2. Grain Size

 Grain size affects ductility due to the comparative number of grain boundaries.
-Smaller grain sizes mean a higher number of grain boundaries and a decrease in ductility, but increased strength and hardness.
-Larger grain sizes mean fewer grain boundaries, and an increase in ductility, at the expense of strength and hardness.
+Smaller grain sizes mean a higher number of grain boundaries and a decrease in ductility but increased strength and hardness.
+Larger grain sizes mean fewer grain boundaries and an increase in ductility, with a decrease in strength and hardness.

 3. Cell Structure

-Cold working metal decreases ductility because the microscopic grain structure of metal gets deformed, increasing internal stresses.
-This has the effect of decreasing ductility while increasing hardness and strength.
+Cold working metal decreases ductility because the microscopic grain structure of metal gets strained and deformed, increasing internal stresses.
+This has the effect of decreasing ductility while increasing hardness and strength through strain hardening (work hardening).

 Does Hot Working Increase Ductility?

 Yes, hot working metal increases its ductility.
-At high enough temperatures, the internal grain structure of metal changes in such a way that most internal stresses have been eliminated.
+At high enough temperatures, the internal grain structure of metal changes in such a way that most internal stresses are relieved.
 This results in higher ductility but also in decreased strength and hardness.
-The temperatures needed to have this effect are dependent on the metal being worked and have to do with the metal’s re-crystallization temperature.
+The temperatures needed to have this effect are dependent on the metal being worked and have to do with the metal’s re-crystallization temperature, above which the metal can form new, stress-free grains.

 What Is the Difference Between Ductility and Malleability?

-Malleability is the ability of a metal to change shape without failing under compression, whereas ductility is the ability of a metal to change shape under stretching forces, or tensile stress.
+Malleability is the ability of a metal to change shape without failing under compression, whereas ductility is the ability of a metal to change shape under stretching forces or tensile stress.
 They are similar in that both have to do with the ability of metals to deform without failing.
 The difference is in the types of forces that are used.
-Malleability uses a compression force, whereas ductility uses tensile stress.
+Malleability uses a compressive force, force, whereas ductility uses tensile stress.

 Ductility gives you an idea of how well a metal can be formed into materials like wires, whereas malleability can tell you how well a metal can be rolled and compressed into sheets.